Self-Treat or See a Health Care Provider?

-You ask your pharmacist for advice on which OTC medications to take.
+You ask your pharmacist for advice on which OTC medicines to take.

-You do need a doctor?s care at times, even for everyday health problems.
+You do need a health care provider?s care at times, even for everyday health problems.
 See your health care provider if you have:

 A cold, the flu, or a stomachache that?s getting worse even though you?re resting and taking OTC medicine

-A sinus infection, a bad sore throat with a fever, or other symptoms you think may require antibiotics
+A sinus infection, a bad sore throat with a fever, or other symptoms you think may need antibiotics

 Joint pain that?s chronic and affects your normal activities, or joint pain along with redness or swelling of the joint

-Back pain that?s chronic or accompanied by pain that travels down your leg or arm
+Back pain that?s chronic or includes pain that travels down your leg or arm

-Feelings of worthlessness, helplessness, and depression lasting for at least two weeks
+Feelings of worthlessness, helplessness, and depression lasting for at least 2 weeks

 An injury you can?t treat yourself but that?s not an emergency

-If you decide to see your health care provider, make the most of the visit by giving your doctor a list of your symptoms, including when they began, how they?ve changed, and if anything you eat or do makes them worse.
-Doing so can help your health care provider diagnose and treat you appropriately.
+If you decide to see your health care provider, make the most of the visit by giving your health care provider a list of your symptoms, including when they began, how they?ve changed, and if anything you eat or do makes them worse.
+This can help your health care provider diagnose and treat you.